arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/zip/README.md

 {:.beginner}
 beginner

-The `Zip` typeclass extends the `Semialign` typeclass with an function that takes the intersection of non-uniform shapes.
+The `Zip` typeclass extends the `Semialign` typeclass with a function that takes the intersection of non-uniform shapes.

 ### Main Combinators